Brianali-codes/GUAP./README.md

-giveaways for gamers using the gamepower API
+Giveaways for gamers using the gamepower API